panda-official/TimeSwipe/docs/Using the Raspberry Pi as programmer with openOCD.md

 reset_init                         |  halt
 flash erase_check 0                |  shows the data in the flash flash erase_sector 0 4 4           |  erases sector 4 on bank 0
-atsame5 chip-erase                 |  Erases the whole flash, use this command (does not require reset_init) flash write_image xxx.elf          |  flash an elf-file
+atsame5 chip-erase                 |  erases the whole flash, use this command (does not require reset_init) flash write_image xxx.elf          |  flash an elf-file